douglas-shanks/solvers/diffusion_solver/README.md

 ./test2D

 This generates the exact solution, FTCS solution, BTCS solution and CN solution.
-The 2 norm of the error is then computed for each and wall clock time computed.
+The 2-norm of the error is then computed for each and wall clock time computed.

 ============================================================================
 ############################################################################